-Kieran endes her article with a call to HR and hiring managers to be aware of this inherent different between the genders; however, I would also stress that women need to be aware and perhaps make a few adjustments.
+Kieran ends her article with a call to HR and hiring managers to be aware of this inherent difference between the genders; however, I would also stress that women need to be aware and perhaps make a few adjustments.

 Remember that the key reason for sending a cover letter and resume is to get face time.
 So the key purpose of your resume is to cut through the clutter, provide the most important information and succinctly convince those sorting resumes that you deserve a closer look.

 Research the differences between male and female resumes.
 See what techniques you can incorporate into your resume.
 Less is more provided that less is actionable, concrete and measurable examples of your results.
 Check out my podcast on this subject for more information and join us each Monday for additional business topics on Relevant Conversations.

 - Are Recruiters Tech Savvy Enough to Aid in the Gender Divide?

 - The One Thing Women in Business Need to Succeed